 Bio

-He holds an M.A. in Economics from Howard University and an M.Sc. in Economic Development from the University of Ibadan, Nigeria.
-His academic and professional works are grounded in causal inference, empirical policy evaluation, and microeconomic theory.
+He holds a Ph.D. and M.A. in Economics from Howard University and an M.Sc. in Economic Development from the University of Ibadan, Nigeria.
+His training is grounded in microeconomic theory, causal inference, and empirical policy evaluation.
+He has published in peer-reviewed journals and contributed to flagship policy reports.

 Download CV / Resume